 Between 1921 and 1924, she was joined there by her husband’s great-grand-nephew, Thomas Carleton Upham, a playwright.
 Thomas Carleton Upham’s great-grandfather, Nathan Upham, was Thomas Upham’s older brother.

-Between 1928 until about 1935, her niece, Miss Maud M. Morse, lived with her.
+Between 1928 and about 1935, her niece, Miss Maud M. Morse, lived with her.
 She previously had lived at 134 West Newton.
-She was the daughter of Marcella Ballard’s deceased brother-in-law and sister, Edwin and Maria (Ballard) Morse.
+She was the daughter of Marcella Upham’s deceased brother-in-law and sister, Edwin and Maria (Ballard) Morse.

 The house was shown as vacant in the 1939 City Directory.

 On July 11, 1939, 332 Commonwealth was purchased from MIT by Dr. Julian Carrell Gant, a physician.
 He and his wife, Anita (Davis) Gant, made it their home.
 They previously had lived in Arlington.
 On September 21, 1939, he transferred the property into his wife’s name.

 In May of 1940, Anita Gant applied for (and subsequently received) permission to convert the property from a single-family dwelling into a single-family dwelling and doctor’s office.

 They continued to live at 332 Commonwealth, and he to maintain his medical offices there, until about 1946.
 By the early 1950s, he was medical director of the Madison Sanitarium Hospital in Madison, Tennessee.